aaroncapron/ClariMed/docs/HOW-IT-WORKS.md

 - TypeScript for type safety
 - Tailwind CSS for pretty design
 - RxNav REST API for medication data
-- localStorage for data persistence
+- Supabase for secure database storage and authentication

 **Architecture:**
 ```